dbohdan/unflattener/README.md

 How it works
 ============

-Unflattener takes as input images of your object lit by a light source pointing directly at that object from four directions: top, bottom, left and right (we call those images "directionally lit" or "d-lit" — like "d-pad").
+Unflattener takes as input images of your object lit by a light source pointing directly at that object from four directions: top, bottom, left and right (we'll call those images "directionally lit" or "d-lit" for short — like "d-pad").
 At least one such image is required; having at least two (one with light coming from the top or the bottom, one with light from the left or the right) is highly recommended.

 Unflattener is written in Python and requires the libraries [NumPy](http://www.numpy.org/) and [PIL](http://www.pythonware.com/products/pil/) to work.
 Python programs can access its functionality directly by importing the `NormalMap` class from the module `unflattener.normalmapgen`.
 Right now Unflattener cannot do dynamic lighting previews, so you will need a third-party tool like the [gimp-normalmap](https://code.google.com/p/gimp-normalmap/) plugin for [GIMP](http://www.gimp.org/) for that.